SIIS-Sentinel/scheduler/README.md

 * `one_shot`: an event that fires only once.
 The trigger time is picked randomly between `time_start` and `time_end`
 * `mutli_state`: an event that switches between states at random.
 At the end of each cycle, a new state is picked among all available, and its duration is picked at random between `min_duration` and `max_duration`
 * `periodic_change`: a series of events that represent a value varying linearly between multiple states.
 Each state's value is picked at random between `min_value` and `max_value`

+## Debug option
+To run tests on the scheduler, the `debug:bool` argument can be passed at creation time.
+This will prevent any MQTT action from happening.
+The MQTT client will be created but will not connect to the broker, nor will any message be sent when an event occurs.